Ken Shamrock, Kimbo Slice Test Positive for Banned Substances at Bellator 149

 Titan FC 37 has added several new bouts and replaced a fighter in the main event to crown a bantamweight champion.

 Titan FC 37 takes place March 4 at Clark County Event Center in Ridgefield, Wash.
 A trio of championship bouts anchors the event.
 The event streams on UFC Fight Pass.

 The latest Titan FC 37 card includes:

-Brett Johns vs. Ricky Simon – for vacant bantamweight title
+Anderson dos Santos vs. Ricky Simon – for vacant bantamweight title

 Champ Andre Harrison vs. Steven Siler – for featherweight title

 Champ Tim Elliott vs. Pedro Nobre – for flyweight title

 Mushin Corbbrey vs. Pat Healy